Who is Eggzotika?

 Our Fur Babies

-We have 2 girls and 1 boy — Pumpkin, Luna, and Pippin.
+We have 3 girls and 2 boys — Pumpkin, Luna, Dusty, Gray, and Pippin.
 They're all rescues, all fixed, and all 100% up-to-date on all vaccines and medications.
-Pippin has occasionally jumped up on Morgan's work table, so the table is wiped down with alcohol frequently.

-We have 2 girls and 1 boy — Pumpkin, Luna, and Pippin.
+We have 3 girls and 2 boys — Pumpkin, Luna, Dusty, Gray, and Pippin.
 They're all rescues, all fixed, and all 100% up-to-date on all vaccines and medications.
-Pippin has occasionally jumped up on Morgan's work table, so the table is wiped down with alcohol frequently.

 Pumpkin